 If you are an owner of a website you have likely used many “not well-known” web hosts and if you have, you likely have screwed over at one point.
 As you may know that if you wanted to get into the web hosting industry you could do it for, well, nothing if you actually looked around.

-First of all you can get a domain for free if you look around carefully enough or go on a website like Digital Point and trade something or even use something a free Dot.TK domain.
-The next part if you need somewhere to host your clients and this is very easy; just go on Google and search for “free hosting reseller” or hell you could try to go for “free vps” and once you find one, you are in business after you found a billing scripts that will do all the automatic side of the business and this article would not be complete if I did not give one – Box Bill.
+First of all, you can get a domain for free if you look around carefully enough or go on a website like Digital Point and trade something or even use something a free Dot.TK domain.
+The next part is if you need somewhere to host your clients and this is very easy; just go on Google and search for “free hosting reseller” or hell you could try to go for “free VPS” and once you find one, you are in business after you found a billing script that will do all the automatic side of the business and this article would not be complete if I did not give one – Box Bill.

-So as you can see, you can easily setup a web hosting business with basically nothing upfront and when you have many children (or well teenagers mostly) that has a summer break coming up and looking for a quick way to make some cash – have a guess what a lot of them do that is in IT?
+So as you can see, you can easily set up a web hosting business with basically nothing upfront and when you have many children (or well teenagers mostly) that have a summer break coming up and looking for a quick way to make some cash – have a guess what a lot of them do that is in IT?

-Yep that is right, they look to starting a web hosting business due to having read somewhere that they are able to become very rich with little work and that is where shit hits the fan (there are some though that has went on to make a successful business).
+Yep, that is right, they look to start a web hosting business due to having read somewhere that they are able to become very rich with little work and that is where shit hits the fan (there are some though that have gone on to make a successful business).

 Sure shit does happen with anything, but you never see any other industries turn around and never offer credit if something goes down.
 Just look at what happened with O2 in which they offered a lot of credit to people on Pay as you Go and contracts.
 With web hosting it seems if it goes down, you are told to stay bent over until they fixed it.

-Maybe it is time the hosting industry sets outs standard of practice to keep it legal and ethical and finding ways to be able to alert customers that the people behind the web hosting knows what they are doing just like industries like plumbing have.
-At the end of the day, hosting is now vital to people, businesses and maybe it is about time we start looking at fixing the problems with the industry before any national Governments decides to enforce their own methods.
+Maybe it is time the hosting industry sets out a standard of practice to keep it legal and ethical and find ways to be able to alert customers that the people behind the web hosting know what they are doing just like industries like plumbing have.
+At the end of the day, hosting is now vital to people, and businesses and maybe it is about time we start looking at fixing the problems with the industry before any national Governments decide to enforce their own methods.